Co-Founder & Group CEO, Sunny Verghese said:

 Commodity Financial Services

-- This release should be read and understood only in conjunction with the full text of Olam International Limitedʼs Fourth Quarter and 2017 Financial Statements and Management Discussion and Analysis lodged on SGXNET on February 27, 2018.
+- This release should be read and understood in conjunction with the full text of Olam International Limited’s Second Quarter and Six Months 2018 Financial Statements and Management Discussion and Analysis lodged on SGXNet on August 14, 2018.

-- Olam will host a webcast on February 27, 2018, at 10.30 am SGT to discuss the financial results and provide a company update.
+- Olam will host a webcast on August 14, 2018, at 10.30 am SGT to discuss the financial results and provide a company update.
+To access the webcast or download the presentation materials.